 Carports come in all shapes and sizes.
-Here are some examples of the different styles you can build.
+Here are some examples of the different carport styles you can build.

 Open-sided, or regular-style carports, have no walls, only a frame and a roof.
 This means your vehicles will be protected from rain, hail, and sun, but not extreme winds or storms.
-The main benefit of an open-sided carport is its affordability and quick installation time compared to carports with extra walls.
+The main benefit of an open-sided carport is its affordability and quick installation time compared to those with extra walls.

 While most carports are standalone structures separate from any other building, attached carports are connected to your home.
 This increases convenience of access and can discourage burglars since your car will naturally be under closer supervision.